CIDARLAB/celloapi2/README.md

 ```
 from itertools import combinations
-from celloapi import CelloQuery, CelloResult
+from celloapi2 import CelloQuery, CelloResult

-# Set our directory variables
+# Set our directory variables.
+If you have a Windows based
+# operating system you need to input window based paths.
 in_dir = '/home/jackson/cello/input'
 out_dir = '/home/jackson/cello/output'
 v_file = 'and.v'